Formal Partnerships and Arrangements

 Learn more about Te Waiū-o-Te-Ika and Ngā Wai Tōtā at www.tewaiuoteika.nz

-A Memorandum of Partnership (MoP) is a formal agreement between Horizons and an iwi or hapū that sets out how we'll work together.
-An MoP isn't legally binding, but it's a commitment we make to each other to support a more effective and enduring relationship.
+Other arrangements include memorandums of partnership/understanding and kawenata (formal relationship agreements), which set out how Horizons and an iwi or hapū will work together.
+These formal arrangements aren't legally binding, but they're a commitment we make to each other to support a more effective and enduring relationship.

-Each MoP is developed through genuine kōrero.
+Each formal arrangement is developed through genuine kōrero.
 The resulting document reflects the iwi or hapū's aspirations, identifies shared goals, and creates a structure for working together at both a governance level and an operational one.
-They're not one-size-fits-all documents – each one reflects the rohe, the relationship, and the issues that matter most to the iwi and/or hapū involved.
+They're not one-size-fits-all documents though, with each one specifically relevant to the rohe, the relationship, and the issues that matter most to the iwi and/or hapū involved.

-Horizons has signed Memorandums of Partnership with the following iwi and hapū:
+Horizons has signed formal agreements with the following iwi and hapū:

 • Muaūpoko